Kaliningrad Oblast: Natural resources

-More than 90% of the world's known amber deposits are in Kaliningrad Oblast.
-Because of this, many Russians refer to the region as "Amber Land" (Янтарный Край).
-Until recently, raw amber was exported for processing to other countries.
-In 2013, the Russian government banned the export of raw amber in order to boost the amber processing industry in Russia.
+Kaliningrad Oblast has roughly 90% of global amber deposits.
+Many Russians refer to the region as "Amber Land" (Янтарный Край).
+Raw amber was previously exported to other countries for processing, but in 2013 the Russian government banned export in order to boost the amber processing industry in Russia.

 There are small oil reservoirs beneath the Baltic Sea not far from Kaliningrad's shore.
-Small-scale offshore exploration started in 2004.
+Small-scale offshore exploration started at Kravtsovskoye oilfield in 2004.
 Poland, Lithuania, and some local NGOs voiced concerns about possible environmental effects.

 Fishing

 Fishing is an important regional industry, with big fishing ports in Kaliningrad and Pionersky.
 There are smaller fishing ports in Svetly and Rybachy.